Living in Ottawa:

 It has a reputation for being a quiet, reserved, family oriented city, where people are laid back, more into sport than nightlife.

-Mercer ranks Ottawa as the second best city in the Americas, behind Vancouver, and fourteenth best in the world.
+Mercer ranks Ottawa as the third best city in the Americas, behind Vancouver and Toronto, and nineteenth best in the world.

 The Economist Intelligence Unit, who also do this type of survey, did not include Ottawa in their city rankings.

-The Canadian Magazine MoneySense rates Ottawa as Canada’s best city.
-Ottawa scores strongly in most categories and particularly strongly for new car ownership, population growth, low crime, number of doctors, and culture.
+The Canadian Magazine MoneySense rates Ottawa as Canada’s second best city.
+Ottawa scores strongly in most categories and particularly strongly for amenities, wealth and economy, commuting and health.

 Healthcare in Ottawa is high quality.
 It may be difficult when you first arrive to get a family doctor in Ottawa.
 Fortunately, there are walk-in medical clinics where you will be seen reasonably promptly.